9.3.1 Disclosure

 3. Additional examples can be found in IRM 11.3.28, Disclosure of Official Information, Disclosure to Federal Agencies for Administration of Non-tax Criminal Laws.

-4. When return information (other than taxpayer return information) which may constitute evidence of a violation of Federal non-tax criminal statutes is received by a CI employee, he/she should prepare a memorandum to the SAC.
+4. When return information (other than taxpayer return information) which may constitute evidence of a violation of Federal non-tax criminal statutes is received by a CI employee, they should prepare a memorandum to the SAC.
 The memorandum should contain the following information relating to the violation:

-1. name, social security number, DOB, address, aliases of subject (if known), and related business entity information
+1. Name, social security number, DOB, address, aliases of subject (if known), and related business entity information.

-2. business or occupation of subject (if known)
+2. Business or occupation of subject (if known).

-3. facts and circumstances surrounding the non-tax violation
+3. Facts and circumstances surrounding the non-tax violation.

-4. statutes believed to have been violated
+4. Statutes believed to have been violated.

-5. specific source of information, i.e., third party, taxpayer, taxpayer’s representative, taxpayer’s return
+5. Specific source of information, i.e., third party, taxpayer, taxpayer’s representative, taxpayer’s return.

-6. the circumstances under which the information was obtained
+6. The circumstances under which the information was obtained.

-7. agency to which this violation would be of interest, i.e., US Attorney (Judicial District), Strike Force Attorney (location), other agency (specify)
+7. Agency to which this violation would be of interest, i.e., US Attorney (Judicial District), Strike Force Attorney (location), other agency (specify).

 8. address, and when practical name, of a local employee working for the agency to whom the information is being referred.
 (The referrals are forwarded to the head of the federal agency to which the information pertains.
 When possible, Disclosure attempts to provide the agency head with contact information for a local office to which the information can be referred).

-9. system of Records from which information was obtained
+9. System of Records from which information was obtained.

-10. a statement as to whether or not disclosure would identify a confidential informant or seriously impair a civil or criminal tax investigation
+10. A statement as to whether or not disclosure would identify a confidential informant or seriously impair a civil or criminal tax investigation.

-8. In the event that a disclosure would seriously impair a criminal or civil tax investigation or identify a confidential informant, the SAC will forward his/her recommendations through channels to the appropriate official authorized to determine whether information should be withheld based on impairment considerations or the protection of the identity of a confidential source.
+8. In the event that a disclosure would seriously impair a criminal or civil tax investigation or identify a confidential informant, the SAC will forward their recommendations through channels to the appropriate official authorized to determine whether information should be withheld based on impairment considerations or the protection of the identity of a confidential source.
 The Disclosure Office may be contacted for assistance in this regard.

 9. If in doubt as to whether the information may be disclosed, contact the local Disclosure Manager.